cmotell/wind_rose/README.md

 as well as either Geopotential (from which Geopotential Height is derived), or actual heights of the U and V wind components.

+# Acknowledgements

+Often in my code, you will see a URL link where I got the hint to solve what was for me, a more difficult coding solution.

+Here, we are going to be looking at a variety of python program techniques to display stratospheric winds.
+In the first example, I highlight one of my wind rose solutions.
+The code for wind roses came from a combination of what I saw others do, modified for my needs.
+Unfortunately, I don't remember where I got some of my wind rose ideas.
+But I do know I liked the work of https://github.com/marcia-marques/wind-rose; however, I needed to modify her work to suite my needs.

 ## Example 1: demonstrations the use of wind roses

 Run the program *wind_rose.py* to show wind roses.
 Let's say we have two following